stiles/data/la-city-homeless-buffer-maps/README.md

 **The analysis shows that at least 40% the city would be excluded for sleeping under the proposed rules.
 After the buffers are applied, the city in effect decreases from 475 square miles to 195 square miles.**

 The analysis is documented in a Jupyter Notebook [here](https://nbviewer.jupyter.org/github/stiles/data/blob/master/la-city-homeless-buffer-maps/la-homeless-buffers.ipynb).
 The results of the neighborhood-specific buffer area calculations are [here](https://github.com/stiles/data/blob/master/la-city-homeless-buffer-maps/buffered/hood-breakdown.csv).
+A **rough** draft of the restricted area map is [here](https://api.mapbox.com/styles/v1/latimes/cjzsnpky006e81cns4x2pnywm.html?fresh=true&title=true&access_token=pk.eyJ1IjoibGF0aW1lcyIsImEiOiJjajhvcXRraGUwNnlwMzNyczR3cTBsaWh1In0.0cPKLwe2A0ET4P5CtWSiLQ#11.12/34.0205/-118.3413).

 ## Targeted location types included: